-This option lets you define a blacklist of source files you don’t want to index.
+This option lets you define a list of source files you don’t want to index.

-files are usually not containing much text (landing pages) or containing
+root.
+Those files are usually not containing much text (landing pages) or

-redundant text (latest blog articles) so they are not included by default.
+containing redundant text (latest blog articles) so they are not included by

 If you want to index those files, you should set the value to an empty array.

 algolia # Actually index the index.html/index.md pages files_to_exclude

 If you want to exclude more files, you should add them to the array.
 Note that